-Join Patrick Royal for an in-depth discussion in this video Creating the web service endpoint, part of Building Web Services with Java EE.
+Join Patrick Royal for an in-depth discussion in this video Creating the web service endpoint, part of Java EE: Web Services.

 In this video, we are going to write the message for the web service endpoint based on the specification from the previous video.
 I recommend that you follow along and try to write the message as I describe them.
 But if you prefer, you can download the code from the exercise files for Chapter Five.
 Let's start by creating a new dynamic web project.
 We'll call this project MeetingScheduler.
 Then navigate to the Java resources \ source folder, and create a new package to hold our code.